asi-alliance/asi-chain-explorer/README.md

 This project builds upon the F1R3FLY and RChain codebases.
 For submodule licensing, see individual LICENSE files in respective directories.

-ASI Alliance founding members: Fetch.ai, SingularityNET, Ocean Protocol, CUDOS
+ASI Alliance founding members: Fetch.ai, SingularityNET, and CUDOS